-In the best instances, these individuals will contact local authorities who will contact you with specific requests to remove the dog from the cold, like it happened in this case.
+In the best instances, these individuals will contact local authorities, who will contact you with specific requests to remove the dog from the cold, as happened in this case.

 6. Modern Dogs are Far Removed from Wolves

-Their fur coats have thinned, their defense mechanisms and protective mechanisms have greatly diminished, and they are simply unable to thrive.
+Their fur coats have thinned, their defense and protective mechanisms have greatly diminished, and they are simply unable to thrive.

 6. Animal Abuse is Criminal

-This means that if an owner is found to be abusing a dog by failing to provide them with adequate care, companionship, shelter, and provisions, they will be prosecuted.
+This means that if an owner is found to be abusing a dog by failing to provide adequate care, companionship, shelter, and provisions, they will be prosecuted.

 Having a felony on one's criminal record can prevent people from getting gainful employment in the future and enjoying numerous freedoms granted to U.S. citizens.

 8. Outdoor Life May Be Dangerous for Dogs

-Research shows that dogs who live their lives at the end of a chain are increasingly likely to exhibit aggression and are unable to adjust to a “normal” life if they are ever released.
+Research shows that dogs who live at the end of a chain are increasingly likely to exhibit aggression and cannot adjust to a “normal” life if they are ever released.

 9. Living in Cold Outdoors Changes a Dog’s Behavior

 In dogs, deprivation of basic needs can also lead to failure to bond with humans, aggression due to limited resources, and a “lone wolf” mentality.

-Deprivation causes disruption in psychological development where these “normal” connections and behaviors are no longer “normal” but rather threatening.
+Deprivation causes disruption in psychological development where these “normal” connections and behaviors are no longer “normal” but instead threatening.

 10. Living Outdoors Changes a Dog’s Physical Appearance

-Some of these changes include frostbite, calloused joints, starvation (resulting from a dog's increased use of energy to keep warm), poor skin or coat condition (from nervous chewing, exposure to the elements and possibly winter allergies), and damage to sensory organs as the result of the cold.
+Some of these changes include frostbite, calloused joints, starvation (resulting from a dog's increased use of energy to keep warm), poor skin or coat condition (from nervous chewing, exposure to the elements, and possibly winter allergies), and damage to sensory organs as the result of the cold.

 11. Cold Weather is Exacerbated by Other Conditions

 You can avoid cold weather and supplementary conditions from impacting your pet by keeping them indoors with you or providing other ways to keep them warm.

 12. Dog’s Body Temperature is Around Four Degrees Higher Than a Human's

 When temperatures outside are cooler than natural body temperature, the body must work harder to stay warm.

 This means that it will take more energy to maintain body temperature and because you are smaller, any heat generated will dissipate more quickly.

 13. Frostbite is Painful and Expensive to Treat

-Frostbite happens when the blood vessels in the body contract so much that adequate blood flow and oxygen are unable to reach a part of the body.
+Frostbite happens when the blood vessels in the body contract so much that adequate blood flow and oxygen cannot reach a part of the body.